TangibleDream/fake-brick-test/README.md

-# fake-brick-test
+# Fake brick test
 This is a series of tests made for a fake gold brick puzzle made by Fetch Rewards.
-Word has it that the lead is a fan of Ruby, with I cut my teeth on, and also like alot.
+Word has it that the lead is a fan of Ruby, which I cut my teeth on, and also like alot.
 So here it is.

-## bug
+## Bug
-One bug I found was the result square is set as an inactive button labeled #reset, which is double labeled with the actual #reset button at the top.
+One bug I found was the weighting result square is set as an inactive button labeled #reset, which is double labeled with the actual #reset button at the top.
 I purposefully left the code garish in that instance in anticipation of a bug fix.

-## system
+## System

 I am running this on my MacBook Pro (16-inch,2019) 2.3GHz 8-Core Intel Core i9, Memory 16 GB 2667 MHz DDR4

+You should also have

-Ruby is Version 3.0.0
+- Ruby Version 3.0.0
-RVM is Version 1.29.12
+- RVM Version 1.29.12
-Chromedriver is Version 88.04389.23
+- Chromedriver Version 88.04389.23 *
-Chrome is Version 88.0.4324.150 (Official Build) (x86_64)
+- Chrome Version 88.0.4324.150 (Official Build) (x86_64)
+or whatever chromedriver/chrome combo works for you

 Anything else you should be able to get from the Gemfile

-## installation
+## Installation

 In addition to istalling bundler and doing bundle installs  I specifically needed to install the rspec and capybara gem, odd, but there it is.

-You can nab that chromedriver build at `https://chromedriver.storage.googleapis.com/index.html`
+You can nab a chromedriver build at `https://chromedriver.storage.googleapis.com/index.html`

 place it in your path.
 On a mac you can find that by running